Quasi-Experimental Shift-Share Research Designs: Setting and Motivation

-The SSIV estimator $\hat{\beta}$ uses $z_{\ell}$ to instrument for $x_{\ell}$ in equation (\ref{eq:causalmodel}), weighting by $e_{\ell}$.
-By the Frisch-Waugh-Lovell Theorem this estimator can be represented as a bivariate IV regression of outcome and treatment residuals, i.e. as the ratio of $e_{\ell}$-weighted sample covariances between the instrument and the residualized outcome and treatment:
+The moment condition (\ref{eq:identification}) yields a natural estimator of $\beta$: the coefficient on $x_{\ell}$ in an IV regression of $y_{\ell}$ which instruments by $z_{\ell}$, controls for $w_{\ell}$, and weights by $e_{\ell}$.
+By the Frisch-Waugh-Lovell theorem, this SSIV estimator can be represented as a bivariate IV regression of outcome and treatment residuals, or as the ratio of $e_{\ell}$-weighted sample covariances between the instrument and the residualized outcome and treatment: